CodeChain-io/codechain/spec/JSON-RPC.md

 [Back to **List of methods**](#list-of-methods)

-## chain_getInvoice
+## chain_getTransactionResult
-Gets a transaction invoice with the given hash.
+Gets a transaction result with the given hash.

 ### Params
  1. transaction hash - `H256`